obrien-lab/P_and_A-site_pair_analysis_Complete_pipeline/README.md

 # P_and_A-site_pair_analysis_Complete_pipeline
-This is a complete pipeline for analysis of P and A pair analysis.
+This is a complete pipeline for P and A pair analysis.
 This pipeline dividend into following steps:
 1. Download Ribo-Seq data from SRA
 2. Preprocessing of Ribo-Seq data.